Bixilon/Minosoft/ReadMe.md

 <img src="https://img.shields.io/badge/license-GPLv3-brightgreen?style=for-the-badge">

 Minosoft is an open source minecraft client, written from scratch in kotlin (and java).
 It aims to bring more functionality and stability.
 (To be clear: This is not clone of minecraft, it is a reimplementation)
+(This software is not affiliated with Mojang AB, the original developer of Minecraft)

 <h2><span style="color:red">Notice: I am **not** responsible for anti cheat banned accounts, this project is heavily in development!</span></h2>
-(Also this software is not affiliated with Mojang AB)

 ## Feature overview